Seven people remain in Rotorua Hospital following fatal bus crash

-Seven patients remain in a stable condition in Rotorua Hospital following the fatal bus crash near Rotorua.
+Seven patients remain in a stable condition in Rotorua Hospital following a fatal bus crash near Rotorua.

-The bus was driving 27 Chinese tourists towards Rotorua when it rolled, killing five people, including a child, on Wednesday.

 One woman who was admitted to Rotorua Hospital after the crash was discharged yesterday.